 Every modern amplifier is complex, and the KXPA100 is no exception.
-But all of the circuit boards have been fully tested and aligned.
+All of the circuit boards have been fully tested and aligned.
 No test equipment is required.
-Only a few hand tools are needed to assemble your kit (see page Tools Required for Assembly on page 2).
+Only a few hand tools are needed to assemble your kit (see page Tools Required for Assembly on page 4).

 A The modules are shipped in ESD-safe bubble wrap and ESD-safe envelopes.
-Do not handle them without first taking the ESD precautions listed on page 3.
+Do not handle them without first taking the ESD precautions listed on page 5.

-If you should you have difficulty, you'll have our full support via phone and e-mail.
+Should you have difficulty, you'll have our full support via phone and e-mail.
 In addition, we hope you'll join our growing and enthusiastic community of owner/builders via the Elecraft reflector.

 Further information about the Elecraft KXPA100, including specifications, installation, and operation instructions, can be found in the Owner's Manual.